ecadlabs/taquito/docs/wallet_API.md

 During the development of your dapp, you may prefer a less "user-friendly" option that gives you more information and details than a more user-friendly wallet.
 You may also want to install and set up a wallet quickly that requires less boilerplate than the Beacon SDK.
-In these cases, you can choose between the Tezbridge wallet (for more details in a lightweight format) and the ThanosWallet (for a quick setup using the Thanos wallet extension).
+In these cases, you can choose between the Tezbridge wallet (for more details in a lightweight format) and the Temple Wallet (for a quick setup using the Temple wallet extension).

-- Thanos wallet
+- Temple wallet

-Just like the other wallets, you have to import the Thanos wallet class first:
+Just like the other wallets, you have to import the Temple wallet class first:

 ```

-import { ThanosWallet } from '@thanos-wallet/dapp';
+import { TempleWallet } from '@temple-wallet/dapp';

 ```

-Then, Thanos requires an extra step to verify that the extension is installed and connected in the browser.
-The `ThanosWallet` class exposes a static property called `isAvailable` that just does that.
+Then, Temple requires an extra step to verify that the extension is installed and connected in the browser.
+Temple used to be called Thanos and some Taquito code still uses the name Thanos.
+The `Thanoswallet` class exposes a static property called `isAvailable` that just does that.
 You must use it before attempting to connect the wallet: